w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/reviewed-by-content-creators.md

 status: developing
 ---

-The audio description was reviewed by the person who created the video.
+The :term[audio description] was reviewed by the person who created the video.

 * Role of the creator
 * Number of creators (for each Role)